 Two diesels were operated back to back in multiple on trains of forty double bogie ore wagons of thirty tons carrying capacity.
 With the line limited to a top speed of 28mph, a round trip would take about five hours to complete, not including any time taken at the termini.
 During the mid 1960's improvements to the track allowed the axle loading to increase to 16 tons, with the maximum speed increased to 35mph.
 New roller bearing equipped wagons had an increased capacity of fifty tons.

-During 1964 one of the BRCW locomotives was replaced by an ALCO diesel electric locomotive numbered 201.
+During 1964 the BRCW locomotives received assistance from a new ALCO diesel electric locomotive numbered 201.

 In 1967 the port of Pepel was dredged, allowing vessels upto 40,000 tons to use the facilities.
 A year later a major contract was established to supply iron ore to three Japanese steel mills.
 The deliveries totalled 400,000 tons between April 1968 and June 1969 with annual shipments of 1.1 million tons per year for the following 10 years.
 Additional sales on the open market, in particular to European countries saw iron ore production reach three million tons.
 These contracts led to a considerable expansion at both the Marampa mine and Pepel.
 The port facilities at Pepel were improved to allow the docking of 100,000-ton ore carriers, and raised the loading capacity from 2,750 tons per hour to 4,000 tons per hour.
 A 250,000-ton additional stocking capacity also was added at the port during 1969.
 Improvements at the concentrating plant of the Marampa mine were made in the sizing and concentrating sections, to give a minimum 3.1 million ton total capacity in 1970.